September 26, 2020

-I’ve long asserted that you can earn a good income in Australia without a degree.
+It’s definitely possible to earn a solid income in Australia without a degree.

 But maybe you’re struggling to earn a decent wage right now.
 Or maybe you’re fresh out of school, have no interest in study, and just want to earn a solid income as soon as possible.

 Well, this article will help.
-There are many ways to earn a high income in Australia.
-So if you find yourself on the low end of the income scale, you don’t need to stay there!
+If you find yourself on the low end of the income scale, you don’t need to stay there!

-The following is a list of the best paying jobs in Australia without a degree.
-Here are 60 jobs that pay $60,000 per year and above ($30 per hour)…
+Below you’ll find the most thorough list of the best paying jobs in Australia without a degree.
+Here are more than 60 jobs that pay $60,000 per year and above ($30+ per hour)…

 Qualified sparkies can comfortably earn $50 per hour or more, and it’s possibly the least physically demanding of the traditional trades.